-The trustees have determined that the appropriate level of revenue reserves will be in the range of £500K to £750K.
-The reason for this is to provide sufficient working capital to cover delays between spending and receipt of grant income or capital income and to provide a cushion to deal with unexpected emergencies such as urgent maintenance or premises repair costs.
+The trustees have determined that the appropriate level of revenue reserves will be in the range of £500k to £750k.
+The upper end of this range equates 4% of annual income; having read the ESFA's best practice guidance on managing reserves the trustees are comfortable that this level of reserves is sufficient, and provides sufficient working capital to cover delays between spending and receipt of grant income or capital income and to provide a cushion to deal with unexpected emergencies such as urgent maintenance or premises repair costs.